Monitoring platform events

 FORM_DRAFT_SAVE

-Saving a draft version of the form
+Saving a draft version of the application

 FORM_DRAFT_RESTORE